sergei-kruchinin/stop-github-spammers/README.md

     cd stop-gh-spamers
     ```

-4. Create a `.env` file and add your GitHub token to it:
+4. Create a `config.py` file and add your GitHub token and username to it:
     ```env
     GITHUB_TOKEN = 'your_github_api_acces_token'
     USERNAME = 'your_github_user-name'